BlockDevsUnited/l-earn/Lessons/English/L_EARN/Community/LCo2:Contributing.md

 ## Theory

 ### Becoming a Contributor
 Anyone can be a contributor.
-You just need valuable knowledge, and a passion for education.
+You just need valuable knowledge, a passion for education, and some basic Github skills.

-If you want a lesson on a topic, and you see it missing from BDU L-EARN, consider creating it yourself!
-Even if your goal is learning this topic, consider creating a lesson on it.
-There's almost no better way to learn than by teaching.
+If you're looking for a lesson on a certain topic, and see it missing from BDU L-EARN, consider making it yourself!
+It's well known that teaching is one of the most effective ways to learn.

-If you're already familiar with Github an markdown, you can start writing lessons and make pull requests, and also bring it up for discussion in the community channels.
+If you're familiar with Github and markdown, you can already start writing lessons and create pull requests, and also bring them up for discussion in the community channels.

 ### Github